Visitors to Grants Pass, Oregon can experience exhilarating outdoor recreation on The Rogue River.

 Southwestern Oregon is a great place to live, with amazing scenery, a mild climate, recreational opportunities at every turn and a high level of support for sustainability.
 Ashland and Medford — just north of the California border — are wonderful places, but real estate prices there may be too expensive for many people.
 A better bet is Grants Pass — about 60 miles north of California — which is more affordable while offering many of the same benefits.

-“Grants Pass is about 20 percent lower priced than most of the Ashland area, and about 5 percent to 8 percent lower than the Medford area,” says local real estate agent Don Eaton.
+“Grants Pass, Oregon is about 20 percent lower priced than most of the Ashland area, and about 5 percent to 8 percent lower than the Medford area,” says local real estate agent Don Eaton.
 “Property taxes are also lower in Grants Pass.
 The most affordable areas in southern Oregon are in the Illinois River Valley, southwest of Grants Pass and north of Grants Pass between Sunny Valley and Roseburg.”

 Grants Pass is a small city surrounded by big, beautiful wilderness.
 There are numerous parks that make the Rogue River accessible for float trips and fly fishing, as well as hiking the many riverside trails.
 Oregon Caves National Monument is just 20 miles east of town; there you can go down into the caves or hike the many trails, some of which ascend to 5,500 feet.